-In a typical “pump and dump” scheme, an investor is approached and offered an incredible deal on a stockStock An investment that gives you part ownership or shares in a company.
-Often provides voting rights in some business decisions.+ read full definition described as a once-in-a-lifetime investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition.
-There is an artificial market that drives the price of the stock up, only to have the value of the stock fall dramatically soon after.
+In a typical “pump and dump” scamScam When someone tries to make money by misleading or tricking another person.+ read full definition, a fraudster offers you what appears to be an incredible deal on a stockStock An investment that gives you part ownership or shares in a company.
+Often provides voting rights in some business decisions.+ read full definition, described as a once-in-a-lifetime investmentInvestment An item of value you buy to get income or to grow in value.+ read full definition.
+There is an artificial market that has driven the price of the stock up, and the value of the stock will fall dramatically soon after you buy it.
 You could lose all your money.

-The stock is unlikely to be listed on an exchange in Canada and the stock may be worth pennies.
+The stock is unlikely to be listed on a Canadian exchange and the stock may be worth pennies.

-These schemes are often carried out with additional touting in internet chat rooms and bulletin boards in addition to phone calls soliciting for investments.
+These scams are often carried out with additional promotions on internet chat rooms, bulletin boards and social media.

-It is wise to be cautious about information on social media.
+Be cautious of where you receive information, especially if it is from an unsolicited phone call or online source.
 Information can be inaccurate, or even fraudulent.
 For example, many bulletin boards allow the use of aliases, so it is difficult to know who someone really is.
 And a single individual can create the illusion of widespread interest in a small, thinly-traded stock by posting several messages under different screen names.
 It is also possible for an individual to post negative or positive information about a particular stock, in an attempt to affect the price in an unfair way.

 You should never make an investment based solely on what you read on social media or based on a phone conversation.